Nate James (basketball): Coaching career

 In 2008, James retired from basketball and took a role as assistant strength and conditioning coach at his alma mater.
 Following the departure of assistant Johnny Dawkins to Stanford, James was elevated to a full assistant role for the 2009–10 season.
 Duke went on to win the 2010 national championship, making James the first person to win championships at Duke as both a player and as a coach.
 James would stay on as a full assistant for another season before moving to a special assistant role as former Blue Devil Jeff Capel joined the staff.
 On March 27, 2013, head coach Mike Krzyzewski announced James would be moving back to the bench, naming him an assistant coach for the 2013–14 season, following the announcement that Associate Head Coach Chris Collins would leave the Blue Devils at end of the season to become the head coach at Northwestern University.

 Following the departure of associate head coach Jeff Capel to become the head coach at the University of Pittsburgh at the end of the 2018 season, James was promoted to co-associate head coach along with Jon Scheyer.

 On April 2, 2021, James was appointed as the head coach of the Austin Peay Governors, replacing Matt Figger.
 He accumulated a 21–39 record during two seasons with the Governors.
 On March 5, 2023, James was fired as head coach.

+James joined the Howard University men's basketball program as associate head coach in October 2025.